 Our investment models are proprietary computer-based systems that detect changes in the direction of stock and bond markets.

 Each trading model consists of different subsystems.
-These subsystems incorporate mainly pattern-recognition techniques based on the prices of the underlying markets (e.g.: US stock market trading model for the S&P 500 index) and on some risk ratings-based indicators.
-The main emphasis during investment strategy development has been on robust patterns, which should work in different market phases (back tests to 1871) and on their edge against random investment-strategies.
+These subsystems incorporate mainly pattern-recognition techniques based on the prices of the underlying markets (e.g., US stock market trading model for the S&P 500 index) and some risk ratings-based indicators.
+During investment strategy development, the main emphasis has been on robust patterns, which should work in different market phases (backtests to 1871) and on their edge against random investment-strategies.
 The trading systems are 100% mechanical and are based on mathematical algorithms.
 The formulas are proprietary and are therefore not disclosed.

 Each week we scan bond and stock markets to generate entries and exits.
-Based on the current and historical market conditions our investment models will generate a BUY- or a CASH-signal.
+Based on the current and historical market conditions, our investment models will generate a BUY- or a CASH-signal.
 These signals are based on proprietary quantitative models.
 Once a market timing signal has been issued, it remains in effect until a new signal invalidates it.
 When our model issues a BUY-signal, it means it is time to buy the underlying market.
-When the trading signal becomes a CASH-signal, it is time to sell (but not short selling) the underlying market and to move the money in cash until a clear direction is determined by our system.
+When the trading signal becomes a CASH-signal, it is time to sell (but not short selling) the underlying market and to move the money in cash until our system determines a clear direction.

 So, a computerized trading model is the way to go?

 Market timing could sometimes be very dangerous.
 Many investment models and strategies are not rigorously tested, are over-optimized and curve-fitted to historical data.
 But there are investment strategies that work across various financial markets and market types (i.e., bull markets, bear markets, and sideways markets).

 We think that we have developed a unique and promising approach to market timing.
 So, if you are looking for a sound and sophisticated trading model, this website is for you.